+1.5 credits A PROGRAMMABLE GRAPHING CALCULATOR (NON CAS) IS REQUIRED.
 This course covers differential and integral calculus of the elementary functions with associated analytic geometry; transcendental functions; techniques of integration; and applications.
-Prerequisite: UWGB Precalculus with at least a B grade or UW System Placement test (WPT-MFND score >465 and WPT-AALG score >525 and WPT-TAG score >525) Students can earn 4 transferable credits from UW

-Students can earn 4 transferable credits from UW Green Bay on a transcript after successful
+Prerequisite: UWGB Precalculus with at least a B grade or UW System Placement test (WPT-MFND score >465 and WPT-AALG score >525 and WPT-TAG score >525) Students can earn 4 transferable credits from UW Green Bay on a transcript after successful completion of the course.
+In this university level course, books are provided.
+Approximate cost is \$440 for 4 college credits.

-AP STATISTICS 1 credit
+AP STATISTICS

-Prerequisite: Teacher recommendation, C or better in Advanced Algebra

-A TI83+ or TI84+ IS REQUIRED.
+Prerequisite: Teacher recommendation, A TI83+ or TI84+ IS REQUIRED.